Overview

 The University of Rochester's Environmental Humanities Program emphasizes the complex historical and cultural legacies of the environmental state of the world.
 In addition, we explore the role of imagination in understanding alternative, marginalized environmental perspectives.

-Environmental humanities courses are available from disciplines and subjects across Arts, Sciences and Engineering at Rochester, including:
+Environmental humanities courses are available from disciplines and subjects across the Scool of Arts and Sciences at Rochester, including:

 • Anthropology